 Face to face networking is still one of the best ways to make new contacts and the business card is an essential tool.
-Bryony Thomas has three suggestions to make your business card work harder so you can make a lasting impression.
+Bryony Thomas of Watertight Marketing has three suggestions to make your business card work harder so you can make a lasting impression

 With digital print bringing down the cost of business cards, and making it easier to update your cards more regularly -it's time to think a bit more clearly about what you put on the back of yours.
 Could it work that little bit harder for you?